NBT Bancorp Inc. (NASDAQ:NBTB) Shares Sold by Credit Suisse AG

-Credit Suisse AG cut its holdings in NBT Bancorp Inc. (NASDAQ:NBTB) by 5.5% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Credit Suisse AG lowered its position in shares of NBT Bancorp Inc. (NASDAQ:NBTB) by 5.5% during the third quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor owned 60,376 shares of the bank’s stock after selling 3,536 shares during the period.
-Credit Suisse AG’s holdings in NBT Bancorp were worth $2,181,000 as of its most recent SEC filing.
+Credit Suisse AG’s holdings in NBT Bancorp were worth $2,181,000 at the end of the most recent reporting period.

-A number of other institutional investors have also bought and sold shares of the business.
-Arrowstreet Capital Limited Partnership acquired a new stake in NBT Bancorp in the third quarter valued at $694,000.
-American Century Companies Inc. raised its stake in NBT Bancorp by 96.6% in the third quarter.
-American Century Companies Inc. now owns 27,288 shares of the bank’s stock valued at $986,000 after buying an additional 13,405 shares in the last quarter.
-Allianz Asset Management GmbH acquired a new stake in NBT Bancorp in the third quarter valued at $914,000.
-IndexIQ Advisors LLC raised its stake in NBT Bancorp by 11.1% in the third quarter.
-IndexIQ Advisors LLC now owns 11,268 shares of the bank’s stock valued at $407,000 after buying an additional 1,129 shares in the last quarter.
-Finally, KBC Group NV raised its stake in NBT Bancorp by 164.9% in the third quarter.
-KBC Group NV now owns 14,687 shares of the bank’s stock valued at $530,000 after buying an additional 9,143 shares in the last quarter.
-Institutional investors own 54.27% of the company’s stock.
+Several other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Vanguard Group Inc. increased its position in shares of NBT Bancorp by 0.6% during the second quarter.
+Vanguard Group Inc. now owns 4,700,548 shares of the bank’s stock worth $169,078,000 after purchasing an additional 29,870 shares in the last quarter.
+State Street Corp increased its position in shares of NBT Bancorp by 5.9% during the second quarter.
+State Street Corp now owns 1,819,159 shares of the bank’s stock worth $65,435,000 after purchasing an additional 100,554 shares in the last quarter.
+Geode Capital Management LLC increased its position in shares of NBT Bancorp by 3.6% during the second quarter.
+Geode Capital Management LLC now owns 742,314 shares of the bank’s stock worth $26,701,000 after purchasing an additional 25,475 shares in the last quarter.
+Charles Schwab Investment Management Inc. increased its position in shares of NBT Bancorp by 2.9% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 390,798 shares of the bank’s stock worth $14,057,000 after purchasing an additional 11,078 shares in the last quarter.
+Finally, Morgan Stanley increased its position in shares of NBT Bancorp by 43.8% during the second quarter.
+Morgan Stanley now owns 216,145 shares of the bank’s stock worth $7,775,000 after purchasing an additional 65,816 shares in the last quarter.
+Institutional investors and hedge funds own 54.27% of the company’s stock.

-Separately, Zacks Investment Research upgraded NBT Bancorp from a “hold” rating to a “buy” rating and set a $43.00 price target on the stock in a research note on Wednesday, December 29th.
+In other NBT Bancorp news, Director Martin A. Dietrich sold 9,935 shares of the stock in a transaction on Friday, January 14th.
+The stock was sold at an average price of $42.00, for a total value of $417,270.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CFO Scott Allen Kingsley acquired 1,265 shares of the business’s stock in a transaction on Friday, November 26th.
+The stock was acquired at an average price of $35.57 per share, with a total value of $44,996.05.
+The disclosure for this purchase can be found here.
+3.72% of the stock is owned by company insiders.

-NBT Bancorp (NASDAQ:NBTB) last posted its earnings results on Wednesday, January 26th.
-The bank reported $0.86 EPS for the quarter, topping the Zacks’ consensus estimate of $0.84 by $0.02.
+NBT Bancorp (NASDAQ:NBTB) last issued its quarterly earnings results on Wednesday, January 26th.
+The bank reported $0.86 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.84 by $0.02.
 NBT Bancorp had a return on equity of 12.75% and a net margin of 31.12%.
-During the same quarter in the previous year, the company earned $0.78 EPS.
-On average, equities research analysts forecast that NBT Bancorp Inc. will post 2.97 EPS for the current fiscal year.
+During the same quarter in the prior year, the firm earned $0.78 earnings per share.
+Analysts anticipate that NBT Bancorp Inc. will post 2.97 earnings per share for the current fiscal year.

 The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 15th.
-Investors of record on Tuesday, March 1st will be given a $0.28 dividend.
-This represents a $1.12 annualized dividend and a yield of 2.84%.
-The ex-dividend date is Monday, February 28th.
-NBT Bancorp’s dividend payout ratio (DPR) is presently 31.55%.
+Investors of record on Tuesday, March 1st will be issued a dividend of $0.28 per share.
+This represents a $1.12 annualized dividend and a dividend yield of 2.84%.
+The ex-dividend date of this dividend is Monday, February 28th.
+NBT Bancorp’s dividend payout ratio is presently 31.55%.

-In related news, Director Martin A. Dietrich sold 9,935 shares of the stock in a transaction on Friday, January 14th.
-The stock was sold at an average price of $42.00, for a total transaction of $417,270.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CFO Scott Allen Kingsley purchased 1,265 shares of the firm’s stock in a transaction that occurred on Friday, November 26th.
-The shares were bought at an average cost of $35.57 per share, with a total value of $44,996.05.
-The disclosure for this purchase can be found here.
-Company insiders own 3.72% of the company’s stock.

 NBT Bancorp Profile